KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Experiments

 \subsection{Theoretical Results}

-We evaluate our method using a HybridVLA-8B backbone~\cite{lu2024hybridvla}, instantiated with Hugging Face’s LLaMA-3-8B~\cite{meta2024llama3}.
-The model has hidden dimension $d_\mathrm{model} = 4096$, number of layers $L = 32$, attention heads $H = 32$ (with head dimension $d_k = 128$).
-We use Grouped Query Attention (GQA) with 8 key–value (KV) heads, operating in \texttt{bfloat16} precision.

-We benchmark on RLBench~\cite{james2020rlbench}, where the average input sequence length is $n_\mathrm{average} \approx 4652$ tokens, including vision features (DINOv2~\cite{caron2023emerging}, SigLIP~\cite{zhai2023siglip}), task instruction, robot state, and RGB images resized to $224 \times 224$, across two historical observations and one predicted action.

-Assuming 2 FLOPs per MAC and using standard transformer attention cost estimates, the per-layer, per-token attention FLOPs for the baseline model is:
+We evaluate our method with Hugging Face’s LLaMA-2-7B~\cite{LLAMA2} (with hidden dimension $d_{model} = 4096$, number of layers $L = 32$, attention heads $H = 32$, each with head dimension $d_{k} = 128$, batch size $B = 1$, $d_{ff} = 11008$).
+The model uses Grouped Query Attention~\cite{ainslie2023gqa} with 8 key--value (KV) heads and operates in bfloat16 precision.
+Each input sequence has an average length of $n \approx 20{,}000$ tokens, includes vision features, task instruction, robot state, and RGB images resized to $224 \times 224$, across two historical observations and one predicted action.
+The per-layer, per-token FLOPs for the baseline model Equation~(\ref{eq:flops_attention}) and (\ref{eq:flops_ffn}) is:

-With the KV-Efficient module, we retain a fixed recent window of size $w = 1542$ covering the instruction, robot state, and current image.
-The past context is chunked with chunk size $C = 16$, and gated using an RNN-based retention module with an average retention ratio of $r = 0.687$, operating on a hidden size of $d_g = 128$.
+With the KV-Efficient module, we retain a fixed recent window of size $W = 4096$ covering the instruction, robot state, and current image.
+The past context is chunked with chunk size $C = 3136$, MLP aggregator has hidden dimension $d_{\text{sum}} = 128$, and the gate is an LSTM-based retention module with an average retention ratio $r = 0.687$, operating on a hidden size of $d_g = 128$.

-Substituting these values, the KV-Efficient attention cost is reduced to:
+Substituting into Equation (6), the KV-Efficient attention cost is reduced to: